 Instead of the standard one-on-one conversation with a single person, a panel interview is with several people, all at the same time.
 People who've been on this type of interview often describe it in negative terms — the "firing squad" vibe and "endurance test" quality can make panel interviews intimidating.

+As with any interview, though, preparation and practice instill confidence and make the process easier.
 So put aside your anxiety!
 Review the strategies and tips below so that you feel confident during your panel interview, and perform well during it — plus, find out why panel interviews are appealing for employers.

 Preparing for a Panel Interview

 Preparing for a panel interview is not so different from getting ready for a standard interview: You should do your homework on the company, carefully review the job posting, and practice answers to common interview question as well as industry- and career-specific ones.
 Going into the panel interview, be ready to speak about your major accomplishments, and describe each job on your resume.

 Finally, instead of looking into the background of only one interviewer, investigate the work experience of all the people who will be talking to you.
 Knowing which people are in the interview room, and what their job titles and responsibilities are, can help give a sense of where the job you’re interviewing for fits within the company.
 Make sure you have a copy of your resume for everyone who will be at the panel interview (and maybe bring a few extra, just in case).